fabioharams/azsecurityworkshop2/README.md

-# azsecurityworkshop2
+# Azure Security Workshop | Part 2
-Azure Security Workshop - part 2 - AKS &amp; ACR
+This second part will focus on containers (Azure Kubernetes Service and Azure Container Registry) protected by Azure Security Center